jitli98/todo-list/README.md

 ## To-Do List API
-This is a To-Do List API that I built to learn more about creating RESTful APIs with NodeJS.
+This is a To-Do List API that I built to learn about creating RESTful APIs with NodeJS.

 ### Features